bagdeabhishek/bagdeabhishek.github.io/musings/delegating-tasks-to-smaller-models-without-losing-quality/index.md

 **What it does not solve well**
 - General task decomposition for agents.

-This family matters because it demonstrates the strongest form of “small model works, large model verifies.”
-NVIDIA’s official writing on speculative decoding and TensorRT-LLM makes the point crisply: a draft-target pattern can improve throughput while preserving output quality because the target model remains authoritative.
+This family matters because it demonstrates the strongest form of "small model works, large model verifies."
+NVIDIA's official writing on speculative decoding and TensorRT-LLM makes the point crisply: a draft-target pattern can improve throughput while preserving output quality because the target model remains authoritative.

 ### Representative methods
 #### FrugalGPT
 FrugalGPT is one of the clearest early papers to make the problem operational.
 Its main contribution is not a single clever algorithm but a production-oriented reframing: LLM efficiency should be thought of in terms of **prompt adaptation**, **approximation**, and **cascades**.
 Its headline result—that orchestrated combinations can sometimes match the strongest model at dramatically lower cost—still shapes how many later systems are framed.

 #### RouteLLM
 RouteLLM is especially important because it pushes routing beyond simple heuristics.
 The key idea is to train the router using preference data, not just benchmark labels.
-That matters because many real prompts are open-ended and don’t have a neat ground-truth answer.
+That matters because many real prompts are open-ended and don't have a neat ground-truth answer.
 The transfer result is also important: if the router generalizes across strong/weak model pairs, then the routing logic may remain useful even as the backend model pool changes.

 #### Cascade-Aware Training
 Cascade-Aware Training makes an underappreciated point: the small model should not be optimized in isolation if it will operate inside a cascade.
 It should be trained with awareness of downstream capabilities and deferral behavior.
 This is highly relevant to any local-model project: if you fine-tune your 3090 model, you should train it for its role in the stack, not just for generic standalone accuracy.